Exclusive · Google Ads Sourced

 Nevada is one of the strongest bad-faith venues in the country.
 Allstate Ins.
 Co. v.
 Miller, 125 Nev.
 300 (2009) requires carriers to inform insureds of all settlement offers including above policy limits.
 NRS 42.005 statutory exception leaves bad-faith punitive damages UNCAPPED.
 Goldblatt v.
 Progressive (Clark County 2024) returned a $100M punitive verdict on these facts.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage given the NRS 41A.035 noneconomic cap (~$590K in 2026 scaling to $750K by 2028) and the NRS 41A affidavit-of-merit requirement at filing.
+Med-mal leads can be added on request, but they are not a focus area given the NRS 41A.035 noneconomic cap (~$590K in 2026 scaling to $750K by 2028) and the NRS 41A affidavit-of-merit requirement at filing.

 The Law